-The 2016 - 2018 Clear Martin sonar deployments have counted significantly fewer fish overall than the Miles Lake sonar site.
+The 2016 - 2019 Clear Martin sonar deployments have counted significantly fewer fish overall than the Miles Lake sonar site.
 Stage heights in 2016 were above average (perhaps giving upmigrating fish more channel options), and only a single sonar was deployed on the eastern bank, which it was thought might have resulted in the relative undercounting.
 The 2017 deployment featured a second sonar on the west bank for more complete coverage and low water levels, and fish were indeed counted by both sonars, but were still considerably less than the Miles Lake counts.
 The western bank at the Clear Martin site was quite shallow near-shore, and was overrun as water levels rose; counts on that side were generally much smaller than those on the eastern bank.
-It is possible that fish in the lower delta do not preferentially travel along the bank, and a rough calculation suggested that the sonars were covering about 1/10th of the river, so that fish being evenly distributed across the river could explain the discrepancy.

 In 2018 a floating platform was fabricated for the western side, and deployed further away from the bank.
 It did count passing fish, but again counts were highest on the eastern bank, which suggests that up-migrating salmon are not completely evenly distributed.
 As well, after several years of not passing Copper River water during the early season, the river channel at Flag Point (27 mile of the Copper River highway) was also clearly passing Copper River water, which may have given upriver migrating salmon a completely different option for migration.
 With the small number of commercial openings in 2018, it is hard to say whether or not that was the case.
-If the 27 mile channel continues to stay open, it may be worthwhile to modify the floating platform so that it may be deployed in the 27 mile channel and operated remotely.
-That would require upgrades to the power system (solar panels and a fuel cell or generator) and some kind of data arrangement with Cordova Wireless.
-The sonars produce a large amount of data, on order of 1 gigabyte per 10 minute run.
-Data is currently run through the Copper Valley/Verizon data network, which includes 22 gigabytes of data per month, so less than a day of sonar runs would use up an entire month of data transmission.
-At current Cordova Wireless rates, data telemetry would cost approximately \$10000 per month.
-Cordova Wireless may be willing to offer a better rate for data intensive work, or may be amenable to allowing a repeater to be sited on their 27 mile tower.
-Those possibilities will be investigated in the coming months.